jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 another site that has been hacked and last but not least, social attacks such as Phishing and Pretexting.29

-28 If youre unsure what offline means here, see What to do to avoid becoming a target below.
-29 If youre not familiar with phishing or pretexting, its okay.
-Keep reading for the definitions.
-You may have heard the term Business
+You may have heard the term “Business
-Email Compromise in news articles.
+Email Compromise” in news articles.
-They typically involve Phishing andor
+They typically involve Phishing and/or
 Pretexting, and can be quite convincing,
-(such as an invoice that looks like it comes from a known supplier but has a different payment account, or an email from a business partner saying theyre in a pinch and need a quick payment made on their behalf).
+(such as an invoice that looks like it comes from a known supplier but has a different payment account, or an email from a business partner saying they’re in a pinch and need a quick payment made on their behalf).
 While most come in through email, criminals have also